Nigeria national football team: 2022 World Cup

 Nigeria failed to qualify for the FIFA World Cup for the first time in 16 years, losing to Ghana on the away goals rule after drawing 0–0 in Ghana and 1–1 in Nigeria.

 2023 Africa Cup of Nations

 The Super Eagles started their campaign at the 2023 AFCON by drawing 1–1 to Equatorial Guinea in their opening group A match.
 They went on to defeat hosts Ivory Coast 1–0 and defeated Guinea Bissau in the same scoreline.
 The round of 16 saw the national football team of Nigeria defeating Cameroon 2–0 with a brace from Ademola Lookman, they later went on to defeat Angola in the quarter-finals of the tournament thanks to a first half strike from Lookman.
 Nigeria faced South Africa in the semi-finals.
 Substitute Kelechi Iheanacho scored to give Nigeria a 4–2 penalty shootout victory over South Africa.
 The match finished 1–1 after extra time.
-In the final, Super Eagles finished as runners-up, losing 2–1 to hosts Ivory Coast.
+In the final, the Super Eagles finished as runners-up, losing 2–1 to hosts Ivory Coast.